stephen679/flaskcard/README.md

 # learning_flask
-documenting my learning of the Flask framework as I build a tutorial application
+documenting my learning of the Flask framework as I build an application